Ensembl/amr-portal/frontend/src/content/usage.md

 ### How to download the results table

-To **download the results** table
+To download the results table

-- select the download arrow on the right hand side of the results table.
+- Select the download arrow on the right hand side of the results table.

 <figure>
   <img src="/assets/images/content/howto/results-table-download-amr-f11.png" />